sourmash-bio/sourmash/doc/taxonomic-lineages-examples.md

 ~~~

-And lineages initialized either way are equivalent:
+Of course, lineages initialized either way are equivalent:

 ~~~
 >>> lin1 == lin2